udexon/SMMP/MDCD.md

 ```
 : Example1
 Instead of ending a colon definition with a semicolon ; , markdown colon definition (MDCD) includes
-one paragraph by default, or end with double semicolon ;; for multiple paragraphs.
+one paragraph by default, or ends with double semicolon ;; at the beginning of a line for
+MDCD spanning multiple paragraphs.
 ```

 MDCD therefore provides a handy facility to manipulate text which falls within a section, or subsection, or the smallest unit for markdown or equivalent text processing regimes.